 I spent more than 15 years of my career at Congressional Quarterly.
 I began as a researcher and assistant producer on a documentary on Congress and the media produced with the Freedom Forum, then worked as an editor with a primary focus on training young reporters covering Congress while helping to launch and edit new online publications.
 I wrote political profiles and ultimately co-edited CQ’s Politics in America, a 1,200-page book containing detailed biographies of every member of Congress.

 I launched into the field of personal history to help people and organizations compile their memories, family genealogy and stories into a narrative format.
-I am a member of the Association of Personal Historians and earned a certification in Reminiscence and Life Review from University of Wisconsin-Superior.
+I earned a certification in Reminiscence and Life Review from University of Wisconsin-Superior.
 I also am a board member of the Maryland Writing Association and a member of the Association of Writers and Writing Programs.

 When not writing or editing, I enjoy spending time with my husband and two children.
 I also relax by reading, hiking, fishing, quilting, scrapbooking or traveling the country and digging up the stories of my own ancestors – check out My Own Experience with Personal History.